 The subject of cold weather came up normally enough.
 He informed me of some knowledge common to a northerner about cold weather.
 That the work stops when a deep freeze lays in to the woods.
 It's because the metal of the horse harnesses breaks plus other tools.
-I'm not sure whether it was -30's or -40's he was talking about or -50's.
+I'm not sure whether it was -40's he was talking about or -50's.

 I was out to finalize putting the cows to bed after supper after milking.
 I looked at the mountain, this before I called it God's mountain.
 Something caught my eye that was out of the meager ordinary of my still novel northern-land experience.
 Something white was flowing like a river of snow but not over the ridge.

 The moving material of whiteness was flowing like aerated water through the gravity gaps of the mountain-ridge sections.
 I was so lacking in experience that I reasoned the white was a second batch or follow-up squall of snow.
 If so it would be adding to ten inches freshly fallen a few hours before.
 But the movement was lower than the ridge tops, horizontal, flowing and moving.

 A question I wondered was, How could snow fall so low?
 I once saw snowflakes forming fully, off the sun melt of the barn roof.
 Each water drop changed halfway down into a slowly floating snowflake when it entered the shade.
 What was coming through the mountain ridge gaps was something new to me.
 It was like a special-effect in a science-fiction movie, although I've only seen Stanley Kubrick's 2001:A Space Odyssey.